dan1el789/OperatingSystem/synchronization/README.md

 ## Explain Critical Section.
 That part of the program where the shared memory is accessed is called the **critical region** or **critical section**.

-*page 121 - MOS 4th Editio - MOS 4th Editionn*
+*page 121 - MOS 4th Edition*
-## Explain Lost-Update Problem
+## Explain Lost-Update Problem.
+In computer science, in the field of databases, write–write conflict, also known as overwriting uncommitted data is a computational anomaly associated with interleaved execution of transactions.

+*page 121 - MOS 4th Edition *

 ## How can you protect a critical section?